JanLauGe/janlauge.github.io/_posts/2018-04-28-fast-ai-part1_deep-learning-image-classifier-with-nifty-tricks.md

 layout: post
 comments: true
 excerpt_separator: <!--more-->
-title:  fast.ai Part 1: Deep Learning Image Classification
+title:  fast.ai Deep Learning Image Classification
-date:   2018-04-28 18:00:00
+date:   2018-05-02 08:00:00
 categories: [DataScience, Python, DeepLearning]
 tags: [DataScience, Python, DeepLearning]
 ---
-**Here I summarise learnings from lesson 1 of the fast.ai mooc on deep learning. fast.ai is a deep learning online course for coders, taught by Jeremy Howard.
+**Here I summarise learnings from lesson 1 of the fast.ai course on deep learning. fast.ai is a deep learning online course for coders, taught by Jeremy Howard.
 Its tag line is to "make neural nets uncool again".
 I started the class a couple of days ago and have been impressed with how fast it got me to apply the methods, an approach described by them as top-down learning.
 I am writing this blog post to document and reflect on the things that I learned and to help other people that may be interested getting started with the class.**

 <!--more-->

 The fast.ai library is a high-level library based on PyTorch, which tries to